Behavior

 We know that different disabilities can impact how individuals communicate.
 This list serves as additional information to assist in understanding how disabilities may impact behavior.

-Positive behavioral intervention and supports by disability
+Positive behavioral intervention and supports

 Positive Behavioral Interventions and Supports is an implementation framework that includes the selection and use of evidence-based practices along a multi-tiered continuum of academic, social, emotional and behavioral supports for all students.